 If the cat or dog food is determined to be complete and balanced by using AAFCO nutrient profiles rather than feeding trials, is that determination made by formulation or by analysis of the finished food?

-Taste of the Wild formulas are determined to be complete and balanced by formulation, which is supported with testing of the finished food to verify the presence of key nutrients.
+Taste of the Wild recipes are determined to be complete and balanced by formulation, which is supported with testing of the finished food to verify the presence of key nutrients.

 Is there a full-time animal nutritionist and/or veterinarian on staff?

-Yes, Taste of the Wild pet foods have both a nutritionist and a veterinarian on staff.
+Yes, Taste of the Wild pet has both a nutritionist and a veterinarian on staff.

 Where is the pet food made?

-Taste of the Wild dog and cat foods are made in one of four manufacturing facilities, all located in the United States.
+Taste of the Wild dog and cat foods are made in one of five manufacturing facilities, all located in the United States.

-What specific quality assurance measures are used to ensure consistence and quality of ingredients and the final pet food?
+What specific quality assurance measures are used to ensure consistency and quality of ingredients and the final pet food?

 The information in this blog has been developed with our veterinarian and is designed to help educate pet parents.
 If you have questions or concerns about your pet's health or nutrition, please talk with your veterinarian.